dcortez2268/aws-amazon-connect/vocab-concepts-overview.md

     Network Access control list, ACL: virtual firewall that checks packet permissions for subnets

 Amazon Route 53: DNS web service
 latency: the time between when content requested and received

+WEEK 2:
+block level storage volumes: behave like physical hard drives Amazon EBS, elastic block store: service that provides block level storage volumes that you can use with EC2
+                                instances, data persists if you stop or terminate EC2 instance

+object storage: each object consists of data, metadata, and key, Amazon S3, simple storage service: service that provides object level storage.
+Amazon S2 stores data as
+                                    objects in buckets, offers unlimited storage space, versioning and permission controls, you pay for what you use

+How is EBS different from S3? : S3 is accessbile via the internet from API where EBS is accessed by the single
+                                instance attached to EBS and can only be used by one instance at a time

+file storage: multiple clients can access data that is stored in shared file folders, ideal for use cases in
+            which a large number of serrvices and resources need to access the same data at the same time Amazon EFS, Elastic File System: scalable file system used with AWS Cloud services and on premise resources

+Amazon RDS, Relational Database Service: services that enables you to run relational databases in the AWS cloud Amazon DynamoDB: key value database service
+Amazon Redshift: data warehousing service that you can use for big data analytics AWS DMS, database migration service: enables you to migrate relational databases, nonrelational, and other
+                                    types of data stores.
+The source and target databases can be of the same type or different types,

+shared responsibility model: customers are responsible for security in the cloud and AWS is responsible for
+                            security of the cloud

+AWS IAM, Identity and Access Management: enables you to manage access to AWS services and resources securely IAM identity: provides access to an AWS account,
+IAM user: identity that you create in AWS with permission policies IAM role: identity that you create in AWS with permission policies, however a role does not have to be uniquely
+        associated with one person, a role is inteded to be assumable by anyone who needs it IAM policy: document that allows or denies permissions to AWS services and resources, enable you to customize users' levels of access to resources
+AWS Shield: service that protects applications against DDos attacks, AWS KMS, key management service: enables you to perform encryption operations through the use of cryptographic
+                                keys
+AWS WAF: web application firewall that lets you monitor network requests that come into your web apps AWS Cloudwatch: basically a metrics repository for other aws services and resources, provides built in code
+                monitoring and logging for lambda functions

+resource policy: used to tell the lambda service which events have permission to invoke the lambda function, event source: triggers your lambda function, lots of services can be event sources, different execution models for lambda functions: push events (synchronous and asynchronous), and polling events
+                                                (stream based and non stream based)
+    push events: services delivers events directly to function, polling events: lambda polls for events and delivers to function, cold start: environment is bootstrapped, then function code executes warm start: code executes without going through bootstrap process three core components to configuring lambda: memory, timeout, and concurrency

+serverless deployment: you are designing the entire structure to very detailed specifications to deploy function: the code, dependencies, and you model your infrastrucutre in a cloudformation template and use that to deploy your desired stack without writing custom scripts,

+SAM, serverless application model: application framework that allows you to deploy your serverless stack to
+                                each AWS account, you can incorporate additional tools to create an automated CI/CD pipeline for your serverless applications that is integrated with SAM

+AWS xray: traces path and timing of an invocation of lambda function to locate bottlenecks and failures AWS cloudtrail: logs api calls made by or on behalf of a function DLQs, dead letter queues: help you capture application errors that you cannot just discard but must respond to

+CX, customer experience: the process design teams follow to optimize customer experience at all touchpoints before, during, and after conversion.
+CX encompasses every single interaction a user has with a particular brand.
+3 keys for exceptional customer service: embrace the new, own the relationship and build trust, and use the no
+                                        but approach

+WEEK5:
+JSON: